SolCrys Logo

 Source 4: Live follow-up questions from answer engines

 This is the source most platforms don't use, and it's where the GPS gets its edge.
-When a user asks ChatGPT, Rufus, Perplexity, or Google AI Overviews a question, the engines themselves often suggest follow-up questions.
+When a user asks ChatGPT, Alexa for Shopping, Perplexity, or Google AI Overviews a question, the engines themselves often suggest follow-up questions.
 These follow-ups reflect the engine's own model of 'what users ask next,' expose the prompt journey from question to comparison to risk validation to recommendation, and surface buyer-stage transitions that pure search data cannot see.

 We capture follow-ups from the rendered consumer-surface output of each engine, from marketplace-side AI assistant follow-up Q&A, and from supported SERP surfaces' 'People also ask' expansion.
 See the companion Visibility Measurement methodology for the broader capture approach.